A Dive Into Four Key Challenges Financial Institutions Face Regularly — Part Two: Saving Time

 The expertise and objective viewpoint of an experienced consultant are invaluable in guiding your financial institution to a healthier, more profitable outcome.
 Engage fi can help you create the necessary checks and balances to ensure you stay on top of your financial institution’s strategic goals while protecting your greatest asset – your team and your customers and members.

 Jennifer Addabbo is Co-founder and CEO at Engage fi and has worked in financial services for over 20 years.
-Prior to founding Engage fi she worked for large financial services technology providers in digital banking and payments.
+Before founding Engage fi she worked for large financial services technology providers in digital banking and payments.

-Engage fi has 47+ employees with extensive industry background and has saved its clients over $2.5 billion in savings and incentives.
+Engage fi has 65+ employees with extensive industry backgrounds, saving its clients over $4.6 billion in dollars and incentives.
 To learn more about how Engage fi can help your financial institution, visit www.engagefi.com